 Most recently, with the support of the Walton Family Foundation and Walton Arts Center, Robert has launched the "Jazz Education Initiative".
 The Initiative cultivates jazz appreciation to sustain the jazz art form through education programs integrating school performance, workshops, artists-in-residency, and public performance opportunities.
 The flagship of the program is the Jazz All-Stars Youth Ensemble.

-In 2010 he received the Arkansas Governor's Arts Award for Community Development and in 2016 he was the recipient of the Jazz Journalist Association Hero Award.
+In 2010, he received the Arkansas Governor's Arts Award for Community Development, and in 2016, he was the recipient of the Jazz Journalist Association Hero Award.
+In 2024, Robert was inducted into the Arkansas Jazz Hall of Fame.

 Anna is an agency veteran with over a decade of design and brand experience.
 She started her studio, Jacobs&Co, in 2019.
 In addition to her practice, Anna adjunct teaches at the University of Arkansas’ School of Art.

-Graham is thrilled to join NAJS as Executive Director.
-He returned to Northwest Arkansas in 2020, retiring after a thirty-five year career in higher education.
+Graham returned to Northwest Arkansas in 2020, retiring after a thirty-five year career in higher education.
 He had served primarily as a chief alumni officer overseeing public and private university alumni associations, including at Vanderbilt University, the University of Arkansas, and Ohio University.

 An active jazz vocalist and trombonist, he has appeared with the Nashville Jazz Workshop, Fayetteville Jazz Collective, Jazz Spoken Here, and Swing Central.
 Early in his career, he toured and recorded with Grammy-award winning vocal ensemble The Gregg Smith Singers.
 Graham has performed more than 25 leading roles in musical theater and opera, and was an award-winning whistler featured in the 2005 documentary film "Pucker Up: the Fine Art of Whistling."

 Graham grew up near New York City, and went to college and lived for 30 years in Ithaca, NY.
-His wife, Tina, is originally from Morrisville, Vermont, near Stowe.
+He and his wife, Tina, live in Fayetteville.
 They have two children and two grandkids spread between Springdale, AR and Nashville.

 Jerry has been involved in several community organizations including, Siloam Springs Chamber of Commerce, NW AR JDRF Board, Keep Dollars in Benton County, and currently sits on the board for Circle of Life Hospice.